scalyr/scalyr-fluentd/README.md

 ***api_write_token*** - your Scalyr write logs token.
 See [here](http://www.scalyr.com/keys) for more details.
 This value **must** be specified.

-***session_info*** - a JSON hash containing custom session info you want to include with each log request.
+***server_attributes*** - a JSON hash containing custom server attributes you want to include with each log request.
 This value is optional and defaults to *nil*.

 ***scalyr_server*** - the Scalyr sever to send API requests to.
 This value is optional and defaults to https://agent.scalyr.com/